Stand up Comedy in India is Booming in 2019.

 2.Vamsidhar Bhogaraju – Kannada English Comedy

-This stand up comedy act out about Swiggy and landlines is hilarious.
+This stands up comedy act out about Swiggy and landlines is hilarious.

 Hilarious and please wait till that ending!